yiisoft/yii2/docs/guide/db-active-record.md

 Both methods can take one of the following parameter formats:

 - a scalar value: the value is treated as the desired primary key value to be looked for.
+Yii will determine automatically which column is the primary key column by reading database schema information.
 - an array of scalar values: the array is treated as the desired primary key values to be looked for.
 - an associative array: the keys are column names and the values are the corresponding desired column values to be looked for.
 Please refer to [Hash Format](db-query-builder.md#hash-format) for more details.